 raise interest rates, New York Fed President John Williams said

 on Friday, in remarks reinforcing the central bank's commitment

-(Adds details on funds, quote, table, byline)
+(Adds quotes, details on investment flows, byline)

 By Trevor Hunnicutt